View of the Lyngen Alps from Lyngen North

 Spectacular Northern Lights display

-It was the most spectacular display we saw
+It was the most spectacular display we had seen

 The amazing performance lasted about 30 minutes before it faded to a few lights glimmering on the horizon.
 It was our third and last night at Lyngen North and the most spectacular one by far.